-This is The Walt Disney Company SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is The Walt Disney Company SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 The Walt Disney Company

 Geographic areas served